solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 In case of partial payment, the user will lose the partially paid amount.
 A payer may overpay for the fees.
 This instruction can be called multiple times across multiple instructions.
 Internally it checks if curresponding fees are present in the map calculated in `calculate_fee` stage.
+To avoid burning application fees or creating new accounts, we add a constraint that accounts on which application fees are paid must exist and write-locked.
+Suppose we pay application fees on an account that does not exist.
+In that case, the payer will end up paying `base fees + prioritization fees + application fees on existing accounts`, and the transaction will fail.

 #### Rebate Instruction